Sport in Uzbekistan

-Over the centuries, Uzbekistan has had a tradition of fostering equestrians and wrestlers (palvins).
-Some of the sports that originate in the country are the kurash, which is a type of upright wrestling.
-Other types of wrestling are belbogli kurash, turon, and boyqurgan all having the same origins.
-Other popular sports in Uzbekistan are football, boxing, wrestling, and judo.
+Sports in Uzbekistan includes sports that are played worldwide, such as football, boxing, wrestling, futsal, and judo, as well as sports that originate in the country such as kurash, which is a type of upright wrestling, belbogli kurash, turon, and boyqurgan.
+Uzbekistan has hosted the 2024 FIFA Futsal World Cup.

-Uzbekistan's capital Tashkent will host the 2025 Asian Youth Games.

 Olympics

 Since its independence in 1991, Uzbekistan has taken part in the Summer Olympics and Winter Olympics with increasing success.
 Uzbekistan has competed four times at the Summer Olympics, collecting one gold medal and five bronze medals in boxing, two gold medals and two silver medals in wrestling, and a silver medal in judo.
 Uzbekistan's only medal at the Winter Olympics was a gold medal in cross-country skiing in 1994.
-In the 2016 Rio Olympics Ruslan Nurudinov won gold in the men's 105kg weightlifting, lifting a total of 431kg, including an Olympic record 237kg in the clean & jerk.
+In the 2016 Rio Olympics Ruslan Nurudinov won gold in the men's 105 kg weightlifting, lifting a total of 431 kg, including an Olympic record 237 kg in the clean & jerk.

-Uzbek atheletes were particularly successful at the 2021 Olympic games in Tokyo.
+Uzbek athletes were particularly successful at the 2021 Olympic games in Tokyo.
 The country won three gold medals: Ulugbek Rashitov in Taekwondo, Akbar Djuraev in Weightlifting and Bakhodir Jalolov in Boxing.
 Uzbek gymnast Oxana Chusovitina also competed in her 8th Olympic games under the Uzbek flag at the event.

 Football

 Football is the most popular sport in Uzbekistan.
-Uzbekistan's premier football league is the Uzbek League, which features 14 teams since 2010, before 16.
-The current champions are Lokomotiv Tashkent, and the team with the most championships is FC Pakhtakor Tashkent with eight.
+Uzbekistan's premier football league is the Uzbek League.
+The team with the most championships is FC Pakhtakor Tashkent with eight.
 The current Player of the Year (2017) is Marat Bikmaev.

 The most successful football clubs in Uzbekistan are FC Bunyodkor, FC Pakhtakor and FC Nasaf.
 In 2011, FC Nasaf won AFC Cup and became the first Uzbekistan team to win the international club cup.
 Uzbek clubs previously participated in the now-defunct, formerly annual CIS Cup.

 Uzbekistan U-16 won AFC U-16 Championship in 2012.
 In 2018 Uzbekistan U-23 became the champions in AFC U-23 Championship hosted by China.
 Uzbekistan national team's best achievement at the Asian Cup was a fourth-place finish at the 2011 AFC Asian Cup.

 Ravshan Irmatov was named The Best Referee in Asia in four consecutive years (2008, 2009, 2010, 2011 and 2014).
 At Globe Soccer Awards in 2015 he was rewarded as Best Referee of The Year.

 The Bunyodkor Stadium has a capacity of 34,000, and is mostly used for football matches.

+Uzbekistan's national team qualified for the 2026 FIFA World Cup, their first qualification.